Art for One Drop — Specialty Microsite & Digital Campaign

 3. Global Impact Map Infographic

-A custom global map highlighted the reach of One Drop’s projects across
+A custom global map highlighted the reach of One Drop’s projects across 13 countries and

-13 countries and 3 continents.
-This helped translate abstract numbers into
+3 continents.
+This helped translate abstract numbers into a tangible geographic story.

 4. Campaign Banner With CTA